derin242/paddington/README.md

 # paddington

-THIS REPOSITORY IS FOR THE BEARHACKS 2025 HACKATHON
+THIS REPOSITORY IS MADE FOR THE BEARHACKS 2025 HACKATHON

 Run python file first, then start using the extension